imjihuan/fuego/docs/rst_src/Updating_Fuego.rst

 ==========================

-In many cases, you can upgrade the Fuego test framework merely by doing a 'git pull' on the ``fuego-core`` repository, on your host machine.
+In many cases, you can upgrade the Fuego test framework merely by doing a ``git pull`` on the ``fuego-core`` repository, on your host machine.
 This will pull new features and new tests into your ``fuego-core`` repository.
 The new scripts, tools and tests in this repository will become visible inside your container under the
 directory: ``/fuego-core``.

 You can even do this while the docker container is running.
-However, you should not do a 'git pull' on ``fuego-core`` while a test is running.
+However, you should not do a ``git pull`` on ``fuego-core`` while a test is running.
 That might change the scripts and tools in the middle of a test, which would lead to unpredictable behavior.

-If you have local modifications to existing tests, you may need to 'git stash' those modifications, and merge them with the new code, in order to proceed with the update.
-New tests that you have created should be in their own directories, and should not be affected by a 'git pull'.
+If you have local modifications to existing tests, you may need to ``git stash`` those modifications, and merge them with the new code, in order to proceed with the update.
+New tests that you have created should be in their own directories, and should not be affected by a ``git pull``.

 For Fuego releases, we strive to preserve backwards compatibility with core APIs, so that existing tests will not break when a new core